 What is title fraud?

 Title fraud, or deed theft, is when someone illegally transfers the title or deed of your property without your knowledge, often using forged documents or fake IDs.
+This may occur with or without a fraud land listing.

-What’s the difference between Title fraud and deed theft?
+What’s the difference between title fraud and deed theft?

 No, but vacant properties are the most vulnerable.